 The Audit Committee of the Board of Directors is composed of all outside directors, all of whom are independent as defined in Nasdaq Stock Market Rule 4200(a)(15) and under Rule 10A-3(b)(1) adopted pursuant to the Securities Exchange Act of 1934.
 The members of the Audit Committee are James H. Beeson, Ernst G. Hoyer and Barbara A. Payne.
-Dr. Beeson joined the Audit Committee in February 2007.
-In July 2003, the Board of Directors adopted an updated Audit Committee charter, which is attached as an appendix to this Proxy Statement.
+In August 2008, the Board of Directors adopted an updated Audit Committee charter, which is available at www.utahmed.com.
 Ernst G. Hoyer is the Board of Directors' designated Audit Committee Financial Expert consistent with The Sarbanes-Oxley Act of 2002.